Web Content Display (Global)

 |

-Enrol all students in classes | Enrolling students allows your school to track student completion in the SACE and their ATAR (if applicable).
+It's your responsibility to ensure enrolments for each student meet SACE completion (and/or ATAR) requirements.
 For instructional videos and guides, see Schools online for school leaders. |

 |